panda3d/panda3d-docs/programming/internal-structures/geometry-storage/geomvertexformat.rst

       \
    aspect_ratio
-      These three columns are used when rendering sprites (that is, GeomPoints with nodePath.setRenderModeThickness() in effect).
+      These three columns are used when rendering sprites (that is, GeomPoints with :meth:`nodePath.setRenderModeThickness() <.NodePath.setRenderModeThickness>`
+      in effect).
       If present, they control the rotation counterclockwise in degrees, the per-vertex thickness, and the aspect ratio of the square, respectively.
       Each of these should be Geom.NTFloat32, Geom.C_other, 1 component.
       The remaining column names have meaning only to define vertex animation, for instance to implement Actors.
 Although these column names are documented below, vertex animation is an advanced feature of the Panda vertex representation; we recommend you let Panda take care of setting up the vertex animation tables, rather than attempting to create them yourself.

    transform_blend